Logo for Digital Hit Entertainment: Entertainment news, celebrity news, reviews and interviews

 Moving right along, Ryan Phillippe and Reese Witherspoon quoted Buck Henry on movie makeup.
 "Without movie makeup, actors would look like people in documentaries."
 The winner of the Oscar® for Best Makeup was Peter Owen and Richard Taylor for The Lord of the Rings: The Fellowship of the Ring.

 Whoopi then wanted to remember those who are no longer with us.
-Those who have gone up there...shooting in Canada.
+Those who “have gone up there…shooting in Canada.”
 She then introduced the clip for the Best Picture nominee In the Bedroom.

 The next presenter was Oscar® nominee Owen Wilson and Ben Stiller, who introduced a clip of them showing how costumes make the actor.
-They then presented to Academy Award for Costume Design to Catherine Martin and Angus Strathie for Moulin Rouge.
+They then presented the Academy Award for Costume Design to Catherine Martin and Angus Strathie for Moulin Rouge.

 Whoopi Goldberg then said that we have more reasons than ever to love New York.
 She then introduced the quintessential New Yorker, Woody Allen.
 He thanked them for his standing ovation.
 "It makes up for the strip search."
 In view of the terrible tragedy in New York, the Academy wanted to show a film segment about New York and asked Woody to introduce it.